- Center for Italian Studies

 Instructions, forms, and a link to the online application are located at http://www.sas.upenn.edu/GAS/home/apply/admissions.html, or follow this direct link.

-In preparing your application, please arrange to take the GRE test by a date that will guarantee that your scores will be forwarded to the University of Pennsylvania by the January 15 deadline.
+In preparing your application, please arrange to take the GRE test by a date that will guarantee that your scores will be forwarded to the University of Pennsylvania by the January 1 deadline, if possible.
 For testing dates and locations, refer to the Graduate Record Examination website: http://www.gre.org.
 The Institution Code for the University of Pennsylvania is 2926 for both the GRE and the TOEFL.

-In preparing your application, please arrange to take the TOEFL test (if applicable) by a date that will guarantee that your scores will be forwarded to the University of Pennsylvania by the January 15 deadline.
+In preparing your application, please arrange to take the TOEFL test (if applicable) by a date that will guarantee that your scores will be forwarded to the University of Pennsylvania by the January 1 deadline, if possible.
 For testing dates and locations, refer to TOEFL.

 The University of Pennsylvania values diversity and seeks talented students, faculty, and staff from diverse backgrounds.
 The University of Pennsylvania does not discriminate on the basis of race, sex, sexual orientation, religion, color, national or ethnic origin, age, disability, or status as a Vietnam Era Veteran or disabled veteran in the administration of education policies, programs or activities, admissions policies, scholarship and loan awards, athletic or other University administered programs or employment.
 Questions or complaints regarding this policy should be directed to Executive Director, Office of Affirmative Action, 1133 Blockley Hall, Philadelphia, PA 19104-6021 or (215)898-6993 (Voice) or (215) 898-7803 (TDD).